Buddhism and LGBTQ

 Artistic representation of the intersection of Buddhism and LGBTQ people shown by the Buddhist flag and rainbow flag.

-The relationship between Buddhism and sexual orientation varies by tradition and teacher.
+The relationship between Buddhism and sexual and gender minorities varies by tradition and teacher.
 According to some scholars, early Buddhism appears to have placed no special stigma on homosexual relations, since the subject was not mentioned.
+Historically, Buddhist cultures, leaders, and traditions have varied in their treatment of LGBTQ relationships, sexuality, and gender expressions ranging from being hostile, neutral, or supportive.

 Buddhism is more likely to accept homosexuality than Confucianism and marriage is largely considered to be a secular issue within Buddhism.

 Buddhist texts

 Early texts

 Buddha is often portrayed as a male figure, such as in this painting from a monastery in Laos.

+According to the Pāli Canon and Āgama (the early Buddhist scriptures), there is nothing saying that same or opposite gender relations have anything to do with sexual misconduct, for lay people.

-Within the earliest monastic texts such as the Vinaya (c.
+Within the earliest monastic rules known as the Vinaya (c.
 4th century BCE), male monks are explicitly forbidden from having sexual relations with any of the four genders: male, female, ubhatovyañjanaka and paṇḍaka; various meanings of these words are given below.
 Later, the Buddha allowed the ordination of women, forbade ordination to these other types of people, with exceptions to a few particular types of paṇḍaka.
 The Buddha's proscriptions against certain types of people joining the monastic sangha (ordained community) are often understood to reflect his concern with upholding the public image of the sangha as virtuous; in some cases, this is explicitly stated.
 Social acceptability was vital for the sangha, as it could not survive without material support from lay society.

 Ubhatovyañjanakas

-The word ubhatovyañjanaka is usually thought to describe people who have both male and female sexual characteristics: hermaphrodites (intersex).
+The word ubhatovyañjanaka is usually thought to describe people who have both male and female sexual characteristics, and thus are intersex.
 In the Vinaya, it is said that ubhatovyañjanaka should not be ordained, on account of the possibility that they would entice a fellow monk or nun into having sex.
 It has been seen by some that the category of ubhatovyañjanaka is of later addition to the early Buddhist texts, since it does not appear in the early suttas, the Pāṭimokkhas, nor in the early parts of the Vinaya.